Definition of Accrued Vacation Pay

-Accrued vacation pay is the amount of vacation pay which has been earned by the employee but has not yet been paid to the employee.
+Accrued vacation pay is the amount of vacation pay that a company’s employees have earned, but the company has not yet paid.

 Let’s assume that a company has a formal agreement that provides its employees with 120 hours of paid vacation in the year following the employees’ full-time employment.
 Let’s also assume that the company has only one full-time employee who began working at the company on January 1 of the current year and has an hourly pay rate of $26.
 In the current year, this employee will earn vacation pay of $3,120 (120 hours x $26), or $60 per week ($3,120 per year divided by 52 weeks).
 This means that in the current year the company must record vacation pay expense and a related liability at a rate of $60 per week.